Tebs-Lab/check-suming/readme.md

 ## How Checksums Work

 Every time we send data, we compute and send a checksum as well.
 This checksum is the "hash value" of a hash algorithm known by both the sending and receiving computers.
 This hash value is a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) of the actual data we want to send, and we call it the checksum.
 When the message is received, the receiver gets the data as well as the checksum.
-The receiver then sends the data it receiver through the same algorithm -- if the produced hash value matches the checksum then the data was probably not corrupted!
+The receiver then sends the data it received through the same algorithm -- if the produced hash value matches the checksum then the data was probably not corrupted!

 The [SHA-2 Family](https://en.wikipedia.org/wiki/SHA-2) of algorithms are an example of an algorithm commonly used for computing checksums.